matrix-org/matrix-spec-proposals/proposals/1779-open-governance.md

 wouldn’t be a complete win unless they openly federated with the rest of the Matrix network.

+TODO: spell out when features should land in the spec, versus via integration/widget or other non-core extension. e.g. should video conferencing be in the spec itself, or done via Jitsi?

 ### Values

 As Matrix evolves, it's critical that the Spec Core Team and Guardians are